Artesian Builds files for bankruptcy with an estimated $1.3M in unfulfilled orders

 Another ex-employee had a more positive view of Katz and hoped the company would survive, but said that Katz was inexperienced as a CEO, and had admitted as much himself.
 All three ex-employees said that Katz had already been looking for new investors before the controversial livestream.

-According to Artesian financial documents included in the bankruptcy filing, the company's debt includes over $450,000 owed to two PC components distributors, over $200,000 in credit card debt, a $1,200,000 family loan, accrued paid time off for ex-employees (they did get their final paychecks, though), and $1.37 million in deferred revenue from unfulfilled orders.
+According to documents filed by Artesian, the company owes over $450,000 to two PC components distributors and holds over $200,000 in credit card debt.
+It also owes accrued paid time off to ex-employees (although former employees did get their final paychecks, according to the ones we spoke to), and lists an estimated $1.37 million in deferred revenue from unfulfilled orders.

-In the now stripped-down Artesian Builds Discord server, a few customers have said they managed to get their money back by requesting chargebacks from their credit card companies, but the number of pending orders may be in the thousands.
+In the now stripped-down Artesian Builds Discord server, a few customers have said they managed to get their money back by requesting chargebacks from their credit card companies.
+Thousands may be owed money, though.
 Two customers who contacted PC Gamer say that their orders had already been delayed by months when the company shut down.
 One customer, whose son ordered a $5,000 PC in December last year, was told this February that October's orders were still being built.

 Supply issues have genuinely been a problem for PC builders over the past few years, especially when it comes to GPUs.
 According to two of the ex-Artesian workers PC Gamer spoke to, however, another problem was that Katz was selling cryptocurrency mining systems, which further delayed gaming PC orders.
 Artesian was originally a mining rig supplier, but pivoted to gaming PCs in 2019, according to Inverse.
 Apparently, it didn't pivot completely.
 A 2021 profit and loss statement provided in the bankruptcy filing includes $395,000 in "Mining Business Revenue."